Odys6x/Python-DataAnalysis/python_project/README.md

 # How to run this project FOR PROFESSORS
 1. run main.py script in src directory
 2. drag & drop Finalised_Total_Reviews.csv from data/raw/ into GUI
-3. access rabs on the left and select hotels to be analysed from drop down bar
+3. access tabs on the left and select hotels to be analysed from drop down bar

 # How to run this project
 1. Run 01_scrape_hotel.py, 02_scrape_review.py and 02_scrape_review.py in order from the data_scrapping directory
 2. Files Hotel_list.csv & Finalised_Total_Reviews.csv will be generated in data/raw directory
 3. run main.py script in src directory
 4. drag & drop Finalised_Total_Reviews.csv into GUI
-5. access rabs on the left and select hotels to be analysed from drop down bar
+5. access tabs on the left and select hotels to be analysed from drop down bar